 The enzyme benzoate dioxygenase (BZDO) from Ralstonia eutropha B9 is able to dihydroxylate benzoic acids in a dearomative process that proceeds with a different regioselectivity than other known dioxygenase enzymes.

-Here we show that 4-fluorobenzoic acid is oxidised by BZDO to give an enantiopure diol that can be rapidly elaborated to highly oxygenated homochiral building blocks with quaternary centres.
-Notably, the diol produced in this biotransformation displays reactivity which is distinct from that of the more extensively studied non-fluorinated analogue.
+Here we show that 4-fluorobenzoic acid is oxidized by BZDO to give an enantiopure diol that can be rapidly elaborated to highly oxygenated homochiral building blocks with quaternary centers.
+Notably, the diol produced in this biotransformation displays reactivity which is distinct from that of the more extensively studied non-fluorinated analog.

 Almac API, Chemical Development, Analytical & Solid State Services

 Almac Sciences provides integrated services from development to commercial scale of advanced intermediates and Active Pharmaceutical Ingredients (API).